 Somaliland won the war against the vicious regime of Siyad Barre.
-Above and beyond, Somaliland gained hard earned peace through State formation and institutional building.
-The country, in due course bourgeoned and flourished to build its democratic pillars, national currency, public institutions, and armed forces.
+Above and beyond, Somaliland gained hard-earned peace through State formation and institutional building.
+The country, in due course, burgeoned and flourished to build its democratic pillars, national currency, public institutions, and armed forces.
 Although, the country has not yet been recognised by any other State.

 Nonetheless, the International Community copiously engages its government by providing technical and financial assistance.
 The international engagement, which considered Somaliland as a de facto state can upkeep of the nation state to improve its economic channels by building the Soft Institutions through economic development projects.

 Unfortunately, if Somaliland is recognised as an independent sovereign state, it would have been ranked the fourth deprived and poorest country in the world.
 The unemployment scale is as high as 65%, where secondary and university graduates are out of work.
 There are no vocational training centres anywhere in the country, which might provide the creation of employability opportunities.
 The potentiality of human resource ‘’younger generation’’, which are the agent of change are desperately hopeless.
 Therefore, my critical argument today distillates country’s Social Security and Economic Development Strategy.

 Social security and economic development can only be achieved by building and reforming Somaliland’s soft institutions.
 This political dogma will be in full swing by reforming country’s current tribal political parties into national or state political parties.
 The formation of a country in general starts from the consent of its entire people, this legitimizes the credibility and trustworthiness of the complied political administration of the state, and the society as a whole.
 This is the main reason of why social fabrics are important for state political, economic and social sustainability.